dcycle/starterkit-drupalsite/README.md

 If you have a .sql file with the database database, you can run:

-./scripts/docker-compose.sh exec drupal /bin/bash -c 'drush sqlc' < /path/to/db.sql
+./scripts/docker-compose.sh exec -T drupal /bin/bash -c 'drush sqlc' < /path/to/db.sql

 You can set up the Stage File Proxy module to fetch files from the live server instead of importing the files.